zvldz/mgl03_fw/firmware/README.md

 <img src="../media/screenshot_telnet_script.png" width="768">

-If you see something like in screenshot, all is ok - you have updated gateway.
+If you see something like in screenshot, everything is ok - you have updated gateway.
 If you used putty, window will close after rebooting gateway.
 Make sure there are no errors.

 In case of major changes between versions of updated firmware, you will most likely need to reset gateway.